mryap/mryap.github.io/_posts/2016-03-14-which-r-reference-book-for-me.md

 <b>Bio science Domain</b>

 Go for the 2nd edition if you can.
-The review of the first edition is [here] (http://lukemiller.org/index.php/2013/05/book-review-the-r-book-second-edition-2013/).
+The review of the first edition is [here](http://lukemiller.org/index.php/2013/05/book-review-the-r-book-second-edition-2013/).

  [![The R book, Second Edition](http://www.bio.ic.ac.uk/research/mjcraw/therbook/therbook.jpg)]()